pigoz/anki-canvas/README.md

 # anki-canvas

-This is a touch based canvas for drawing shapes in [AnkiDroid](https://github.com/ankidroid/Anki-Android).
+This is a touch based canvas for drawing shapes in [AnkiDroid](https://github.com/ankidroid/Anki-Android) and Desktop Anki.

 Compared to AnkiDroid's own native whiteboard which is designed to take notes, this is meant for **use cases where the the user has to draw a shape as an